vercel/avatar/README.md

 ## Usage

 Provide a username to generate an avatar.
 Each name will generate a unique `avatar`.
-Just replace `tobiaslins` with an `username` or `email`:
+Just replace `rauchg` with an `username` or `email`:

 ```
 https://avatar.vercel.sh/rauchg